Fast Evaluation of Derivatives of Green's Functions Using Recurrences: Methodology to Produce Recurrences

 and thus the relative rounding error can be coarsely approximated by

-Applying this approximation to the sequence of floating point additions in \eqref{eq:crude-additions} gives \eqref{eq:crude-error}, an expression that bounds the rounding error in a single recurrence step.
+Applying the two-term rounding estimate to the summation $b_{n-1}(\b{x}) \oplus \cdots \oplus b_{n-r}(\b{x})$ in \eqref{eq:crude-additions}, we take a pairwise worst-case view: we assume the overall relative rounding error in this recurrence step is approximately upper-bounded by the largest relative error that could occur in adding any two contributions, which leads to the estimate

+in \eqref{eq:crude-error}.
+We note that this merely estimates the maximal rounding error modeled via \eqref{eq:crude-error} a result of pairwise addition and neglects subsequent additions occurring on intermediate results.

-We can apply the approximate error bound derived above to the Laplace PDE in 2D for a specific recurrence step.
-We can use the large-$|x_1|$ recurrence given in Example 2 \eqref{eq:laplace2dlarge-$|x_1|$}, and substitute $n = 7$ to get
+We now apply the approximate single-step estimate \eqref{eq:crude-error} to the 2D Laplace large-$|x_1|$ recurrence by matching the generic notation \eqref{eq:orderrderv} to a specific recurrence instance.
+Starting from the large-$|x_1|$ recurrence in Example~2 \eqref{eq:laplace2dlarge-x1}, we substitute $n=7$, which is the instance that produces $\partial_{x_1}^9 G(|\b{x}|)$ as a linear combination of $\partial_{x_1}^8 G$, $\partial_{x_1}^7 G$, and $\partial_{x_1}^6 G$: